eneerge/CIS-Microsoft-Intune-For-Windows-IntuneProfile/README.md

 At the moment, all portions of the CIS Intune benchmark (L1,L2,BL,NG) are being implemented into a single configuration profile.
 Once all portions have been implemented, I plan to separate them.

 Some CIS configurations have been "opposed".
 When a configuration has been opposed, the configuration strays away from the CIS recommended option.
-The OMA-URI description species any configurations that have been opposed and provides a reason for the setting.
+The OMA-URI description specifies any configurations that have been opposed and provides a reason for the setting.
+You can follow a similar strategy in your environment if you require changes.

 # Implemented using OMA-URI
 The profiles are all configured using OMA-URI.
 There are a few reasons for this approach: